-Burgdorf Castle, a heritage site of national significance, has stood sentinel on the rocks above the Emme for 900 years.
-Having seen many changes over the years, the castle is set to be completely opened up to the public for the first time on 28 May 2020.
-The museum, which runs educational programmes for schools, is now joined by a room for wedding ceremonies, our youth hostel and the castle restaurant.
+Burgdorf Castle, a heritage site of national significance, has stood sentinel on the rocks above the Emme river for more than 800 years.
+After the castle had been exposed to many different situations, it was opened in the spring of 2020 as a unique place for encounters: a «castle for everyone» and open to the public.
+The museum provides a variety of educational offers for schools and has been complemented with a wedding chamber, our youth hostel and a restaurant.
 So whether you’re looking for a venue for a wedding or a party, a stunning place to stay or an educational experience, the castle, remodelled by the Zähringens in around 1200, is your perfect choice.
 Experiencing history first hand, you may feel like you’ve strayed onto the set of ‘Night at the Museum’.
 And with a special room for wedding ceremonies, a wedding suite and a fine banqueting hall, we have everything you need to celebrate your big day in fitting style.

 |Check-in||15:00 - 22:00|